 Contact: Michael Liu

 The University of Hawaiʻi offers research opportunities across a wide landscape of planetary science, including exoplanet detection (Michael Bottom, Fei Dai, Eric Gaidos, Michael Liu), host star characterization (Christoph Baranec, Dan Huber, Jennifer van Saders), protoplanetary disks (Jonathan Williams), astrobiology (Karen Meech), meteoritics, cosmochemistry and planetary interiors (Sasha Krot, Gary Huss, Elena Dobrica, Bin Chen), and Solar System remote sensing (Paul Lucey).
 51 Pegasi b Fellows at UH can lead their own observing programs as PI and have unmatched access to all the telescopes on Maunakea including Keck, Gemini-North, Subaru and the Canada-France-Hawaii Telescope, which are deeply engaged in cutting-edge exoplanet instrumentation.
 UH also offers advanced laboratory facilities for high-pressure physics and analyses of meteorites and returned samples.
 UH is a minority-serving institution with a diverse student population, with DEI initiatives including an NSF-funded Research Experience for Undergraduates summer program, the Akamai Workforce Initiative (for Hawaiʻi-based undergraduates in STEM), the HI-STAR program (for middle and high school students), the Maunakea Scholars program (for Hawaiʻi-based high school students), and the undergraduate astronomy degree programs at UH-Mānoa and UH-Hilo.
+UH also runs TeachAstro, a summer astronomy workshop for Hawaiʻi STEM teachers.
 Planetary research at UH spans multiple departments, including the Institute for Astronomy, the Hawai‘i Institute of Geophysics and Planetology, and the Department of Earth Sciences.

 Contact: Eliza Kempton